Close Encounter with a Narcissist – Part 2 July 31, 2008Posted by alwaysjan in Narcissistic Personality Disorder.

 According to my calculations, and I can figure out elapsed time since that’s a third grade standard, my friends are airborne as I write this.
 Ah yes, 12 hours strapped into an upholstered womb with a snack tray.
 Being exceptionally open minded, my English friends are flying Air France, so that snack table is actually a table de plateau.
 The English hate the French just out of habit, but when a French friend can you get you an upgrade on an airline, vive la difference!

-It was just last December that my husband, Richard, and I did the 12-hour flight to Heathrow.
+It was just last December that my husband, Richard, and I did the 10-hour flight to Heathrow.
 I watched Love Actually five times so I’d know what to expect.
 To be honest, I was rather disappointed when Hugh Grant didn’t sprint through the airport to meet me.
 But I got over it.
 The last time I’d been to Europe the dollar was worth something, so that will give you an idea of how long it’d been.
 We flew Air New Zealand, and no, we weren’t served lamb.

 Thank god, I don’t remember all the gory details or I’d never travel again.
 My dear friend Martha bought me a leopard print neck pillow and eye shade so I could travel in style.
 Or maybe it was tiger.
 Something jungle themed.

 I sat between Richard and a young man from Arcadia, who was the new manager of Abercrombie & Fitch’s first store in London on Savoy Row.
 We had a lovely conversation and then I dozed off.
 When I woke up, I needed to use the bathroom, but Mr. A&F was sleeping soundly.
-Rather than wake him, I slid over him with my knees on the armrests, providing him with a virtual lap dance, while praying he wouldn’t open his eyes and scare the bejesus out of me.
+Rather than wake him, I slid over him with my knees on the armrests, providing him with a virtual lap dance, while praying he wouldn’t open his eyes and scare the bejesus out of me or vice versa.
 I made it across and back.
 Whew!

 When Richard had to use the restroom, he refused to take the lap dance route, and nudged Mr. A&F awake.
 No problem.
 Mr A&F stood up then promptly fell backwards in the aisle.
 He laid there like a bug on its back.
 He finally got back up on his feet.
 “A friend gave me some Xanax,” he said.
 “Wow, that sh$t really works!”
 The second he sat back down, he was out for the count.